Thinking About Homeschooling? Here’s 10 Things You Need To Consider

 The parent at home with homeschooled children may want extra help with household chores and/or the partner who is working outside the home might want or need to take charge of some areas of home education, whether that is regularly taking the kids to the park for a runaround or engaging with them for a particular area of interest (Patrick loves doing sports with the kids, for example).

-It’s worth also discussing how your choice to homeschool will impact your income and budget, and how you will manage if it is affected.
+It’s worth also discussing how your choice to homeschool will impact your income and budget, and how you will manage if it is affected (here is the exact figure we spend on homeschooling each month).
 Additionally it is a good idea to come to some consensus, even if it is a compromise, about what your ideas and expectations are for homeschooling and its outcomes, so that neither partner feels disappointed or frustrated down the line.

-If one parent wishes to follow autonomous education or another specific style (see homeschooling Styles further down the page) often the other parent may be unsure- in this case it is a good idea to both join a Facebook group about the style to explore together what it might mean and look like for your family.
+If one parent wishes to follow autonomous education or another specific style (see homeschooling Styles further down the page or this blog post about different homeschool curriculums) often the other parent may be unsure- in this case it is a good idea to both join a Facebook group about the style to explore together what it might mean and look like for your family.

 Working online is an increasingly popular option with all kinds of families, and this can be very helpful for homeschooling families as it allows the flexibility to be at home with home educated children.
 If you are thinking of homeschooling and would require an income from online work, I would recommend a few options: